Divine1/apachetika/README.md

 ### What is the output of this project?

-Input path of pdf file
 Output
-	Two files will be generated in your current path.
+	Two files will be generated in the current path where you executed the command.

 	1. contents.txt - contains the text extracted from pdf
 	2. metadata.txt - contains the metadata of the the pdf